cxjosh/joshcx/content/posts/adcs.md

  using the find module of certipy to enumerate all ADCS templates, where -u and -p are the credentials for the domain account and the DC-IP is the CA.

- it's important to note that certipy uses LDAPS by default, so if spinning up a quick lab and not wanting to issue a cert for LDAPS, you can use "-scheme ldap" to explicitly use port 386.
+ it's important to note that certipy uses LDAPS by default, in my messy DC deployment i have not issued any certs for LDAPS authentication, so i've opted to use plain old ldap.

  output from command:

  ![VulnTemplate](/VulnTemplate.png)